 Nov 1, 2019

-Below is a selection of weddings i’ve photographed in all sorts of locations, with brilliant couples all over the planet.
-If you’re looking for a Melbourne wedding photographer for your Metropolis Events wedding, drop me a line at the bottom.
+Below is a selection of weddings in some of the most stunning locations in Melbourne.
+If you’re looking for a Melbourne wedding photographer for your Metropolis Events wedding or want more advice on alternative wedding venues that have the same type of feel and are supported by a professional team, drop me a line at the bottom.

 Make an enquiry: https://briarsatlas.com/enquire